 directive and include all the options you want.

-To get email when your job begins, ends or fails:
+To receive an email when your job begins, ends or fails:

 #SBATCH --mail-type=BEGIN,END,FAIL